pivotal-sprout/sprout-git/README.md

 ### Recent changes:

+* #### Adds git_duet recipe:
+  This will install git-duet, which allows git commits to have multiple authors.
+See the [git-duet repo](https://github.com/git-duet/git-duet)

+* #### Adds git_duet_rotate_authors recipe:
+  This will add a custom bash_it plugin that causes git-duet to rotate which author is the committer.

 * #### Adds git_duet_global recipe:
-  this will add a custom bash_it plugin that causes git-duet to set global git properties. see the [git-duet repo](https://github.com/meatballhat/git-duet)
+  This will add a custom bash_it plugin that causes git-duet to set global git properties.

 * #### the projects attributes have changed from an array of tuples:
   ```